meco-group/fatrop/README.md

 ## FATROP

 Fatrop is a constrained nonlinear optimal control problem solver that is fast and achieves a high numerical robustness.

-The main features of the solver are:
-- high numerical robustness thanks to advanced numerical optimization techniques, inspired by [Ipopt](https://coin-or.github.io/Ipopt/)
-- fast by exploiting the optimal control problem structure through a specialized linear solver, based on a [generalized Riccati recursion](https://onlinelibrary.wiley.com/doi/full/10.1002/oca.3064)
-- high performance linear algebra through integration of [BLASFEO](https://github.com/giaf/blasfeo)
-- effective handling of path equality and inequality constraints, without relying on penalty methods
-- ability to incorporate exact Lagrangian Hessian information
-- ability to be initialized from any, possibly infeasible, solution estimate

-## Problem Formulation

-The solver solves the following general class of constrained nonlinear optimal control problems:

 $$
 \begin{align}